hacklover/snake-server/README.md

 # Web Plays Snake - Server

-> Web Plays Snake is a cooperative sandbox platform based on the snake game.
-It was an experiment made in 2016 with Express.js and Socket.io, then the code has been migrated to Nest.js
+> Web Plays Snake is a multiplayer sandbox platform based on the snake game.
+It was an experiment made in 2016 with Express.js and Socket.io, then the code has been rewritten using Nest.js

 <img src="https://i.imgur.com/N16Wbrf.png" />